phacts/bitlisten/README.md

 BitListen uses these APIs:

 * [Blockchain.info](https://blockchain.info/) WebSocket API (For Transactions)
-* [Bitstamp.net](https://www.bitstamp.net/) WebSocket API (For Price Ticker)
+* [CointMarketCap.com](https://api.coinmarketcap.com/v1/ticker/bitcoin-cash/) REST API (For Price Ticker)

 ### License ###

-If you distribute this project in part or in full, please attribute with a link to [the GitHub page](https://github.com/MaxLaumeister/bitlisten).
+If you distribute this project in part or in full, please attribute with a link to the original bitlisten [GitHub page](https://github.com/MaxLaumeister/bitlisten).
 This software is available under the MIT License, details in the included `LICENSE.md` file.